This great walk in the Peak District takes in many highlights without having to hike too many miles!

 Distance: 1.9 miles/3 km

 Grid reference SK 260 829

 From the Upper Burbage Bridge car park, go through the gate and head east down a track parallel to the road.

 The path takes you across two small streams, which you can easily cross unless there’s been heavy rain (if this is the case then head up to the road and through the gate back on track).

-There is a track called Sheffield Country Walk, which takes a lower route.
-To do the Burbage Edge walk you simply need to navigate up slightly to reach a more rugged looking trail.
+There is a wide track called Sheffield Country Walk, which takes a lower route, running parallel to Burbage Brook.
+For this Burbage Edge walk you need to select the higher more rugged looking trail.

 Stage 2 – End of Burbage Edge to Padley Gorge

 Distance: 2.2 mile/3.5 km

 Cross the road and go through a wooden gate, with a National Trust sign for Longshaw.

 Follow the path left (option to shorten the walk here – see bottom of post), until you reach a second gate, signposted Visitor Centre leading to a road.